 Our contribution: #Nutrimedia

-As part of the European Platform for action on diet, physical activity and health, COFACE Families Europe has been committed to help tackle childhood obesity by developing an interactive tool called Nutrimedia which aims at raising awareness about advertising techniques, strengthen resilience to advertising and enhance media literacy for families in Europe and beyond.
+As part of the European Platform for action on diet, physical activity and health, COFACE Families Europe committed to help tackle childhood obesity by developing an interactive tool called Nutrimedia which aims at raising awareness about advertising techniques, strengthen resilience to advertising and enhance media literacy for families in Europe and beyond.

 Nutrimedia is a tool which provides parents and children with: